 Jamey J. Lister has been an assistant professor at WSU School of Social Work since 2015.
 Dr. Lister's interdisciplinary behavioral health research focuses on improving treatment for at-risk populations with substance use disorders and addictive behaviors.
-In particular, his work focuses on persons with opioid use disorder.
-Jamey’s research projects examine the relationship of psychosocial factors (individual, relational, and community level) to substance-use patterns and consequences, and evidence-based treatment outcomes.
-Dr. Lister’s clinical and community-engaged projects in rural/urban settings serve to address health disparities by providing implications specific to the needs of low/working-class populations, racial minority groups, and by gender.
-Jamey’s long-term goal is to use these findings to develop and implement innovative approaches tailored to at-risk, underserved groups.
+In particular, his work focuses on the treatment needs of low-income and racial minority populations with opioid use disorder.
+Jamey’s research projects examine the relationship of psychosocial risk/protective factors (individual, relational, and community level) to substance-use patterns and consequences, and evidence-based treatment outcomes.
+He has a personal and professional passion to impact health equity for populations that rely on public insurance and/or experience financial hardships that challenge the accessibility of SUD treatment.
+Jamey’s long-term goal is to translate these research findings for innovative, low-cost approaches tailored to the needs of marginalized groups.

 The U.S. Fulbright Program and Wayne State University initiatives have supported Dr. Lister's investigator-initiated studies.
-He is part of the State of Michigan Targeted Response to the Opioid Crisis Grant (funded to the Department of Health and Human Services by SAMHSA) and colloborates with telemedicine addiction programs.
+He is part of the State Targeted Response to the Opioid Crisis and State Opioid Response Grants (funded to the Michigan Department of Health and Human Services by SAMHSA) and colloborates with telemedicine addiction programs.
 Jamey is adjunct faculty at WSU School of Medicine (Dept. of Psychiatry and Behavioral Neurosciences), where he completed a postdoctoral fellowship in the Substance Abuse Research Division.
 He earned his PhD from Rutgers University and collected his dissertation data at Carleton University in Canada.
-Dr. Lister's research has been published in peer-reviewed journals in addiction, social work, and psychiatry, and his work has been disseminated in leading media outlets (NPR, CNBC).
+Dr. Lister has clinical training with psychiatric and addictive disorder populations.
+Jamey's research has been published in peer-reviewed journals in addiction, social work, and psychiatry, and his work has been disseminated in leading media outlets (NPR, CNBC).

 Degrees and Certifications